singhAmandeep007/singhAmandeep007.github.io/README.md

    6. Click on Generate token
    7. Copy the token and save it `.env.local` file.
    8. Don't share your token with anyone or commit it to your repository.
-4. How to add this token in secrets ?
+4. How to add this token in secrets to be used in workflow later ?
    1. Go to your repository
    2. Click on Settings
    3. Click on Secrets and Variables -> Actions